matt-garman/mcu-relay-controller/README.md

 - `mcu-relay-controller.c`: this defines the main() function, and uses the interfaces defined in the above h file

+Top level directories:
-For each supported microcontroller, there is a corresponding .c and .h file in the `hardware-details` folder.
+- 'hardware-details`: contain a .c and .h file For each supported microcontroller

-The `images` folder has prebuild files, ready to be flashed to an MCU.
+- `images`: contains precompiled images, ready to be flashed to an microcontroller
+- `pcb`: contains schematics, gerbers, and BOM files for relay circuit boards

 ## Supported Hardware